Are parasites causing illness and pain in your body?

 Is it a parasite, or isn’t it?

-There are now inexpensive genetic tests are available.
+There are now inexpensive genetic tests available.
 This is a far more effective way for precise detection because some parasite are able to lay dormant phase in the body and then resurface as active.

-Treatment What’s Invovled?
+Treatment What’s Involved?

 A blend of herbs such as oregano, pomegranate husk and nigella target specific species of parasites, nutritional supplementation (probiotics) and adequate dietary changes (foods that feed parasites) are essential while eradicating parasites from the body.
 Each individual will differ in terms of treatment protocols.
-The main component is to support the immune system and boost its ability to work effectively against pathogens by starting on strengthening the Gastrointestinal Tract (GIT) through supplementation and specific nutrient rich dietary changes.
-Treatment is aim at also sparing and improving the beneficial gut microbiome, in fact eradication alone is not necessarily useful if gut function does not change to become inhospitable to parasites.
+The main component is to support the immune system and boost its ability to work effectively against pathogens by starting on strengthening the Gastrointestinal Tract (GIT) through specific nutrient rich dietary changes.
+Treatment is aimed at also sparing and improving the beneficial gut microbiome, in fact eradication alone is not necessarily useful if gut function does not change to become inhospitable to parasites.